open-rmf/fleet_adapter_mir/fleet_adapter_mirfm/README.md

 ros2 run fleet_adapter_mirfm fleet_adapter_mirfm -c mirfm_config.yaml -n nav_graph.yaml -d
 ```

-Alternatively, if you want to run everything with full capabilities, (though note that it will require an `rmf_traffic_ros2` schedule node to be active, and the MiRFleet REST server to be available)
+Alternatively, if you want to run everything with full capabilities, (though note that it will require an `rmf_traffic_ros2` schedule node to be active, and the MiR Fleet REST server to be available)

 ```bash
 ros2 run fleet_adapter_mirfm fleet_adapter_mirfm -c mir_config.yaml -n nav_graph.yaml